Scan Science and Technology

 In the era of mobile Internet, mobile operators are facing pressure on ever-increasing capital expenditures and operating expenses with much less growth of income.
 Cloud Radio Access Network (C-RAN) is expected to be a candidate of next generation Access Network techniques that can solve operators’ puzzle.
 In this article, on the basis of a general survey of C-RAN, we present a novel logical structure of C-RAN that consists of a physical plane, a control plane, and a service plane.
 Compared to traditional architecture, the proposed C-RAN architecture emphasizes the notion of service cloud, service-oriented resource scheduling and management, thus it facilitates the utilization of new communication and computer techniques.
 With the extensive computation resource offered by the cloud platform, a coordinated user scheduling algorithm and parallel optimum precoding scheme are proposed, which can achieve better performance.
 The proposed scheme opens another door to design new algorithms matching well with C-RAN architecture, instead of only migrating existing algorithms from traditional architecture to C-RAN.

-Eliane Bodanese – 3rd expert on this subject based on the ideXlab platform
+Eliane Bodanese – One of the best experts on this subject based on the ideXlab platform.

 Radio Access Network Selection in a Heterogeneous Communication Environment2009 IEEE Wireless Communications and Networking Conference, 2009Co-Authors: Weizhi Luo, Eliane BodaneseAbstract: